 The Lord said to Abram: “Come out of your country, and from your kindred, and your father’s house, and come into the land which I will show you.
-I will make you a great nation and bless you; I will make you a great name and bless you.
-Abram went, as the Lord had said to him, and Lot went with him.
+I will make you a great nation and bless you; I will make you a great name.
+Abram went, as the Lord had said, and Lot went with him.
 He was seventy-five years old when he came out of Haran.
-Abram took Sarai his wife and Lot his brother’s son, with all the wealth they had gathered and all the servants they had gained in Haran.
+Abram took Sarai, his wife, and Lot, his brother’s son, with all the wealth they had gathered and all the servants they had gained in Haran.
 And they went into the land of Canaan and came to the land of Canaan.

 3. The promise to make Abraham’s name great.

-- For reasons of faith, Abram was able to go through such harsh trials as sacrificing his only son, in whom all the promises were concentrated.
-It was the strong faith in God’s promises that someday in the future a reign of justice would be established on earth through his seed.
+- For reasons of faith, Abram endured such harsh trials as sacrificing his only son, in whom all the promises were concentrated.

 - Reduced to the stature of a simple pilgrim in search of a new homeland, Abraham sat meekly in the gallery of our models of destiny.

-The Bible does describe some fascinating things in which Abraham went far beyond normal human capabilities, demonstrating a higher level of communication with God and a level of knowledge that can only be explained by a spectacular special revelation.
+The Bible describes some fascinating things in which Abraham went far beyond standard capabilities, demonstrating a higher level of communication with God and knowledge that can only be expa spectacular special revelation can only explain.

 If you enjoyed reading our article, play the following Quizlet to test your biblical knowledge about The Abrahamic Faith.